OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ea.md

 </p>

 - For configuring links on the basis of directions, corresponding link types should be mapped.
-  For example, for basic link type `Dependency` the other four link types available in OpsHub Integration Manager are:
+  For example, for basic link type `Dependency` the other four link types available in {{ spaceName }} are:
   - Dependency__Bi-Directional
   - Dependency__Unspecified
   - Dependency__From